 The Board is committed to fulfilling its statutory mandate to supervise the management of the business and affairs of the Corporation with the highest standards of ethical conduct and in the best interests of the Corporation and its shareholders.
-The Board shall oversee, directly and through its committees, the business and affairs of the Corporation and its subsidiary entities, which are conducted by the officers and employees of the Corporation, its subsidiary entities and Brookfield Timberlands Management GP Inc., the general partner of Brookfield Timberlands Management LP ("Brookfield LP"), to ensure that the best interest of the shareholders are advanced by enhancing shareholder value in a manner that recognizes the concerns of other stakeholders in the Corporation, including its employees, suppliers, customers and the communities in which they operate.
+The Board shall oversee, directly and through its committees, the business and affairs of the Corporation and its subsidiary entities, which are conducted by the officers and employees of the Corporation, its subsidiary entities and Brookfield Timberlands Management LP ("Brookfield LP"), to ensure that the best interest of the shareholders are advanced by enhancing shareholder value in a manner that recognizes the concerns of other stakeholders in the Corporation, including its employees, suppliers, customers and the communities in which they operate.